EmirVarupa/InfoPortal/README.md

 # InfoPortal
-Information portal made using JSPs and Servlets.
+Information portal with CRUD operations made using JSPs and Servlets.

 Preview: